Eve-ning/Eve-ning.github.io/_posts/2025-12-21-poison-srs-end-game.md

 on the assumption of end-game (>=T16 Maps), thus may not be as impactful if the character is not comfortably there yet.

-## Re-evaluating EB & MoM & Aegis
+## Re-evaluating EB & MoM & Aegis & Glancing

-Despite many benefits of synergy between these three, our test plays uncover that it's not foolproof, with its fault amplified in late-game content.
+Despite many benefits of synergy between these, our test plays uncover that it's not foolproof, with its fault amplified in late-game content.

 ### Poor DoT Mitigation with EB & MoM